flutter/website/src/_includes/docs/install/flutter/vscode.md

    Expanding downloaded archive...
    ```

-   When successful, a notification displays:
+   When successful, VS Code displays this pop-up notification:

    ```terminal
    Initializing the Flutter SDK.
 This may take a few minutes.